 Who’s Using Video Marketing

 Another issue is how widespread video marketing is.
 These video marketing statistics suggest a lot of people are using it.
-Aberdeen Group says 41% of marketers use video as a strategy.
+Wyzowl says 85% of businesses use video as a marketing tool.

-- 60% of both B2B and B2C marketers use video for marketing.
+- 71% of B2B marketers use video marketing.

-Key takeaway: Around two-thirds of marketers are using videos for marketing; you can’t afford to be left out.
+Key takeaway: More than two-thirds of marketers are using videos for marketing; you can’t afford to be left out.

 Consumers and Online Video

 So, how do consumers respond to video marketing?
 The online video stats show that they love it.
-Hubspot’s research shows that 45% of people watch an hour or more of video per day.
+Wyzowl’s research shows that people watch an average of 16 hours of online video per week.
+And, 84% of people say they’ve been convinced to buy a product or service by watching a brand’s video.

 Video’s also an important part of the shopping experience:

-- Wyzowl says that 79% of consumers prefer watching video to reading about a product.
+- Wyzowl says that 66% of consumers prefer watching a video to reading about a product.

 However, it’s important to get the tone right.
-Wyzowl says 75% of consumers have not bought a product because the voiceover annoyed them.
-In fact, 83% prefer an informal and chatty tone.
+In 2017, Wyzowl reported that 75% of consumers decided not to buy a product because the video voiceover annoyed them.
+An informal and chatty tone is preferred by 83% of consumers.

 Mobile Video Marketing

-- According to YouTube, more than half of all YouTube video consumption is via mobile devices.
+- According to YouTube, more than 70% of all YouTube video consumption is via mobile devices.

-- comScore says users spend 40 minutes a day, on average, watching YouTube on mobile devices.
+- Broadbandsearch says users spend 40 minutes a day, on average, watching YouTube on mobile devices.

 - Wyzowl says 90% of consumers watch videos on their mobile devices.

-- And Twitter says 92% of Twitter video views happen on mobile.
+- And 93% of Twitter video views happen on mobile.

 Social Video Marketing

-Lately, it seems like video – especially live video – is becoming a part of every social media site.
-And it looks like social media users are responding:
+Lately, it seems like video, especially live video, is becoming a part of every social media site.
+And it looks like social media users are responding.
+Facebook reports that they get more than 8 billion video views daily and newcomer TikTok got an average of 1 million video views per day in its first year.

 Video content gets attention; that’s for sure: